-APPROVAL OF AMENDMENTS TO THE 1999 STOCK INCENTIVE PLAN
+APPROVAL OF AMENDMENT TO THE 1999 STOCK INCENTIVE PLAN

-The Company's stockholders are being asked to approve amendments to the Company's 1999 Stock Incentive Plan (the "1999 Plan").
-The proposed amendments to the 1999 Plan will (i) increase the number of shares reserved for issuance under the 1999 Plan from 1,000,000 shares to 2,500,000 shares and (ii) limit the maximum number of options and stock appreciation rights that may be awarded to an employee in any one fiscal year of the Company in order to ensure compliance with the requirements of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
+The Company's stockholders are being asked to approve an amendment to the Company's 1999 Stock Incentive Plan (the "1999 PLAN").
+The proposed amendment to the 1999 Plan will increase the number of shares reserved for issuance under the 1999 Plan from 2,500,000 shares to 3,400,000 shares.

-The amendments to the 1999 Plan will enable the Company to grant awards as needed to attract employees and other service providers.
+The amendment to the 1999 Plan will enable the Company to grant awards as needed to attract employees and other service providers.
 The 1999 Plan is intended to enhance the Company's ability to provide key individuals with awards and incentives commensurate with their contributions and competitive with those offered by other employers, and to increase stockholder value by further aligning the interests of key individuals with the interests of the Company's stockholders by providing an opportunity to benefit from stock price appreciation that generally accompanies improved financial performance.
 The Board of Directors believes that the Company's long term success is dependent upon the ability of the Company to attract and retain highly qualified individuals who, by virtue of their ability and qualifications, make important contributions to the Company.